-The most dramatic shift away from religion has taken place among the American public.
+A dramatic shift away from religion has taken place among the American public.
 From 1981 to 2007, the United States ranked as one of the world’s more religious countries, with religiosity levels changing very little.
-Since then, the United States has shown the largest move away from religion of any country for which we have data.
+Since then, the United States has shown one of the largest moves away from religion of any country for which we have data.
 Near the end of the initial period studied, Americans’ mean rating of the importance of God in their lives was 8.2 on a ten-point scale.
-In the most recent U.S. survey, from 2017, the figure had dropped to 4.6, an astonishingly sharp decline.
+In the most recent U.S. survey, from 2017, the figure had dropped to 7.0.
 For years, the United States had been the key case demonstrating that economic modernization need not produce secularization.
-By this measure, the United States now ranks as the 11th least religious country for which we have data.
+By this measure, the United States now ranks as the 32nd least religious country for which we have data.

 Influential thinkers from Karl Marx to Max Weber to Émile Durkheim predicted that the spread of scientific knowledge would dispel religion throughout the world, but that did not happen.
 For most people, religious faith was more emotional than cognitive.
 And for most of human history, sheer survival was uncertain.
 Religion provided assurance that the world was in the hands of an infallible higher power (or powers) who promised that, if one followed the rules, things would ultimately work out for the best.
 In a world where people often lived near starvation, religion helped them cope with severe uncertainty and stress.
 But as economic and technological development took place, people became increasingly able to escape starvation, cope with disease, and suppress violence.
 They become less dependent on religion—and less willing to accept its constraints, including keeping women in the kitchen and gay people in the closet—as existential insecurity diminished and life expectancy rose.